mild-blue/txmatching/README.md

 #### Adding New dependencies
 To add new package put `<package>` to `conda.yml` and execute `make conda-update`.
-Please try to install specific version which you put to `conda.yml` in order to guarantee that whole team has same packages versions.
+Please try to install specific version which you put to `conda.yml` in order to guarantee that whole team has the same versions of packages.
 Try to put package to `dependencies` part of yaml, that are the packages installed from conda repository, if the package is not in the conda repo, put it in the `pip` part of yaml.